Newsletters

 Nothing to Sneeze At

-So how can you use the placebo effect to prevent or fight off your own illnesses this winter?
+So how can you use the placebo effect to prevent or fight off your illnesses this winter?
 “The main thing is to put yourself in control,” says Ronald Eccles, Ph.D., director of the Common Cold Centre at Cardiff University.
-“Believe in your inner ability to fight off colds and flu, and tak e your favorite remedy.”
-When he feels his health is flagging, Eccles says, he reaches for vitamin C — one of a number of alternative remedies that have equivocal evidence of effectiveness for colds and little chance of causing harm, making them good choices for self-treatment.
+“Believe in your inner ability to fight off colds and flu, and take your favorite remedy.”
+When he feels his health is flagging, Eccles says, he reaches for vitamin C — one of several alternative remedies that have equivocal evidence of effectiveness for colds and little chance of causing harm, making them good choices for self-treatment.
 (See “Remedies to Believe In,” page 119.)
 As he takes the pills, Eccles silently affirms that he knows they will help.
 That way, he says, “I’m not relapsing into helplessness and stress.”

 Remedies to Believe In